RedisLabs/raft/docs/Using.md

 }
 ```

-When Raft library commits the entry, it will call `applylog` callback for the entry:
+When the Raft library commits the entry, it will call `applylog` callback for the entry:

 ```c
 int app_appylog_callback_impl(raft_server_t *r,